How to Structure Projects

 └── example-function.php

-Here is an example structure for project with two packages, example-package-1 and example-package-2. example-package-1 has three functions, and example-package-2 has one.
+Here is an example structure for a project with two packages, example-package-1 and example-package-2. example-package-1 has three functions, and example-package-2 has one.

 example-project